iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Fenchel Rockafellar Duality.md

 #### **Theorem 3 | Regularity Conditions and existence of minimizers**

-> For any of the following conditions, if they hold for $f, g$, then, the primal and dual will have a solutions with zero duality gap.
+> For any of the following conditions, if they hold for $f, g$, then, the primal and dual will have a solution with zero duality gap.
 > 1. $\text{ri.dom}(g)\cap A(\text{ri.dom}(f))\neq \emptyset$ or,
 > 2. $\text{int.dom}(g)\cap A(\text{dom}(f))\neq \emptyset$ or,
 > 3. $g$ is polyhedral and $\text{dom}(g)\cap \text{ri}(A(\text{dom}(f)))\neq \emptyset$ or,